Terms for the Japanese Sword

 AFU Research Enterprises, Inc

-Harry Watson is translating Japanese sword books into English.
+Harry Watson translated Japanese sword books into English.

 This is a great way to learn/read more about the Japanese sword.